mrclay/minify/README.md

 Minify was inspired by [jscsscomp](http://code.google.com/p/jscsscomp/) by Maxim Martynyuk and by the article [Supercharged JavaScript](http://www.hunlock.com/blogs/Supercharged_Javascript) by Patrick Hunlock.

-The [JSMin library](http://www.crockford.com/javascript/jsmin.html) used for !JavaScript minification was originally written by Douglas Crockford and was [ported to PHP](https://github.com/mrclay/jsmin-php) by Ryan Grove specifically for use in Minify.
+The [JSMin library](http://www.crockford.com/javascript/jsmin.html) used for JavaScript minification was originally written by Douglas Crockford and was [ported to PHP](https://github.com/mrclay/jsmin-php) by Ryan Grove specifically for use in Minify.